gsmann997/Max3010Sensor/README.md

 <img src="https://user-images.githubusercontent.com/43187603/47397450-5111ef80-d6fd-11e8-8374-09f96998d36e.jpg" height="450" width="500">

 Once the wiring is done, turn on the pi, enable I2C from options.
-Furthermore, open the command terminal and run the following command: <b> i2cdetect -y -1</b>
+Furthermore, open the command terminal and run the following command: <b> i2cdetect -y -1</b><br>
 On the screen you should be able to see the address of your sensor, this is a quick test to check if all the wiring has been done properly.
 Example of screen:
 <div><img src="https://user-images.githubusercontent.com/43187603/48308589-9d9b5e80-e536-11e8-8047-f5b777083972.PNG" heigth="300" width=300></div>
+# Max30105 Electronic File Design